promoqui/promoqui-api-ruby/README.md

 ```
 With the above code we scroll all offers, assing storeIds to offer and save it.

+#Update Ruby Gem

+To update this gem you have to execute next actions:
+  * 1
+  * 2
+  * 3
+  * 4

 # Have a nice day